Bad Brains (album): Background and recording

+Music

+The music on Bad Brains has been characterized as "a quick-fire half hour of chaotic drums and scratchy, blown-out guitars."

 Release

 Bad Brains was originally released on February 5, 1982, in cassette-only format on Reachout International Records (ROIR).
 The cover art depicts DC's Capitol Building being struck by a bolt of lightning.
-The original cover art unfolded to include a photo of the band, album credits, lyrics to all the songs, and liner notes by then New York Rocker and Soho News critic Ira Kaplan, who would later front the band Yo La Tengo.
+The original cover art, (created by seminal zinester/skatepunk/icon Donna Lee Parsons) unfolded to include a photo of the band, album credits, lyrics to all the songs, and liner notes by then New York Rocker and Soho News critic Ira Kaplan, who would later front the band Yo La Tengo.
 Rather than label the tape's sides A/B or one/two, the band designated them Side 1/Side A.

 The original edition of the cassette had a white spine on the J-card and a red or yellow cassette shell.
 Subsequent editions had an all-yellow J-card with either red, gold, or green cassette shells, in a nod toward the band's Rastafarian leanings.
 Later versions appeared in solid white, solid orange, solid yellow and transparent red tape shells.
 Because the yellow cassette shell was most common and it came in a matching yellow package, many fans referred to it as "The Yellow Tape".